 The first post on your home page will always display larger than the surrounding posts, at 562 x 461 pixels, cropped.
 The rest of the posts display at 282 x 211 pixels, cropped.
 (The theme will size the images for you automatically, so you don’t need to crop them yourself, unless you want a very specific crop.)

 You can add links to your Facebook, LinkedIn, Twitter, and Tumblr accounts to your site’s header.
-First, connect these services to Publicize, by going to Settings → Sharing.
-Once connected, navigate to the Customizer, where you’ll find a new Connect panel.
+First, connect these services with Publicize, once connected, navigate to the Customizer, where you’ll find a new Connect panel.
 Select the account(s) you want to link to, and their respective icons will appear in the header.

-Fontfolio includes one sidebar on single posts, pages, and search results; this can be configured under Appearance → Widgets.
+Fontfolio includes one sidebar on single posts, pages, and search results; this can be configured through the Customizer → Widgets.

 The Primary Menu, located at the very top of the site, alongside the search bar.
 If no menu is assigned, this area will display your Pages by default.